Christian August Broberg: Politics, public office and honors

-Broberg was a member of Grosserersocietetet's committee from February 1743 to 1863 and was its vice president from February 1856.
+Broberg was a member of Grosserer-Societetet's committee from February 1743 to 1863 and was its vice president from February 1856.

 He was a member of the Copenhagen City Council from 1845 to 1851 and was elected to the Folketinget in Copenhagen's 2nd constituency in December 1849.
 He ran for reelection in the same constituency but lost to Alfred Hage.
 He was instead reelected in the 3rd constituency in the by-election in July 1854, but left the office in May 1856 after being elected to Rigsrådet (Privy Council) in February that same year.
 He was a member of Rigsrådet until 1863 and was elected to the Landsting in 1864 but left office in 1866.
 From 1882 to 1886, he was persuaded to return to the Landsting.
 He was a driving force behind the sale of Børsen to Grosserer-Societetet in 1855–1856.
 As a politician, he was mainly interested in mercantile issues.

 Broberg was awarded the Order of the Dannebrog in 1851, became Dannebrogsmand in 1854 and a Commander of the Dannebrog in 1874.
 He was awarded the title etatsråd in 1857.

 Personal life

 Broberg married Ida Frederikke Gotschalk (1814–1877), daughter of merchant and Consul-General Frederik Gotschalk (1786–1869) and Marie Frederikke Kierulf (1791–1870), on 21 November 1835 in St. Peter's Church in Copenhagen.

 They had three daughters and a son.
 The son, Carl Broberg, continued the company after his father's retirement in 1882.
 The shipping activities had been discontinued after the 1874 crisis but it was still active under the name Chr.
 Broberg, Søn / Co. in 1910.
 One of Carl Broberg's daughters, Dorit Vroberg, married Harald Heering of the Heering family.

 Broberg died on 30 April 1886 and is buried in the Cemetery of Holmen.
 Brobergsgade, a street in Christianshavn, is named after him.